 - Bright light therapy is the most established treatment for SAD.

 - Bright light therapy consists of looking at special broad spectrum bright lights from 1/2 to three hours a day, generally in the early morning hours.
 One should not stare directly into the lights because of possible eye damage.

-- A substantial amount of light is needed for light box therapy, which means the distance from the lights to your eyes needs to be monitored—close enough to give you the best amount of light, but distant enough so you don’t hurt your eyes.
+- A substantial amount of light is needed, which means the distance from the lights to your eyes needs to be monitored—close enough to give you the best amount of light, but distant enough so you don’t hurt your eyes.

 - The timing and length of the exposure per day are highly individual.

 - Bright light therapy is unlikely to help in certain situations because depressed mood is not always related to the decreasing number of daylight hours.
 Other possibilities are that you may have an ongoing depression, unlikely to be helped by bright light therapy.
 Your increasing irritability may be due to your spending more hours in the house cooped up, isolated from friends and neighbors.
 Or it might be due to keeping your dogs or cats in the house more than you do in the summertime and spring.
 If you are allergic to cats and dogs, doing this will produce allergy symptoms, which can produce poor sleep, which in turn can produce the impression of SAD–but such a mood change then will definitely not respond to bright light therapy.
 There are many other sources of depressed mood unrelated to light exposure.

 - If a few days of a light trial don’t make a difference in your depression, seek a different kind of help.